tal66/expenses-tracker/README.md

 The developer is not affiliated with any credit card provider, and does not guarantee the accuracy of the data downloaded from the credit card provider.
 The user is responsible for verifying the data.

 The developer is not affiliated with any AI service suggested in the app and does not guarantee the accuracy of the AI insights.

+The developer does not encourage or discourage the sharing of expenses data with AI services - it is up to the user to decide, and to read the AI services terms.

 It is the user's responsibility to keep credentials and data secure on his or her machine only.
 It is the user's responsibility not to share credentials with anyone, including AI services.